haymizrachi/haymizrachi.github.io/_posts/2024-02-01-code-review-like-a-pro.md

 As discussed earlier, the process of covering line by line, code by code is  very time-consuming process that we want to avoid.
 Therefore, we seek to apply the best fit approach presented above to the specific code project we handle with.

-Let's explore the following tools:
+Let's explore some awesome tools:

 * cloc
 * graudit